puzrin/reflow_micro/doc/build.md

 - Use spacers to set a 12 mm gap between the heater top and the reflector.
-- For each corner, insert the spacer, snug the top nut first, then tighten the bottom nut (spring lock washers go underneath).
+- For each corner, insert the spacer, snug the top nut first, then tighten the bottom nut; spring lock washers go underneath.

 <img src="./images/head_reflector.jpg" width="30%"> <img src="./images/head_reflector_spacer.jpg" width="30%">

 Attach the hotplate base.

-- Install the 4 mm insert nuts with the 3 mm screws in the heating head base.
+- Install the 4 mm insert nuts with the 3 mm screws into the heating head base.
-- Solder the hotplate power wires with LTS paste.
+- Solder the hotplate power wires.
 - Clean the flux with IPA.

 <img src="./images/head_assembled.jpg" width="30%">